New Methods Publishers and OTT Providers Can Use to Acquire Customers in the Festive Period

 With the trial or offer stage complete, the next is to prove value to the customer.
 Traditionally, this would have been through flagship content (top stories, original movies) – the content that the service wanted customers to see.
 This rigid format means that customers who don’t immediately see the value in a product through relevant content, may choose not to become subscribers.

-Optimizing the price for each customer is an important factor, and the ‘right’ price is based primarily on your customers and competitors.
+Optimising the price for each customer is an important factor, and the ‘right’ price is based primarily on your customers and competitors.
 Flexible pricing offers and strategies can also help; for example, by providing tailored discounts for specific packages, or using elastic pricing to find a price point that is likely to win over the customer based on their content consumption habits.

 Tailoring the packages themselves is also a great way to serve the right content to the right customers.
 There are already examples of customers being able to do this themselves (such as NOW TV Passes), but adopting learning algorithms and technology enables media organisations to go a step further.
 By gathering data on customer engagement habits it is possible to build a profile, and use that data to intelligently recommend content packages suited to customer interests.

 This model can also be applied to gifts.
 A customer could opt to buy an annual content pass and preselect interests on behalf of the gift recipient.
-Understand this data and provide customized content in advance, and that customer’s perception of the brand is positive from the first time they log in.
+Understand this data and provide customised content in advance, and that customer’s perception of the brand is positive from the first time they log in.

 MyProtein allow customers to build a bundle and receive a discount at the end (Source: MyProtein, Dec 2020)